ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

   - One possible way to create a cutting point for testing boundary condition handling would be to introduce intentionally incorrect or out-of-bounds inputs to the Task Physics function and verify that the function handles these inputs correctly.
 For example, you could test what happens when the platform's position exceeds the boundaries of the canyon or when the satchel charge is thrown with an invalid velocity.
 By testing these boundary conditions, you can ensure that the game functions correctly even under unexpected circumstances.

 - Test all flags, interrupts and mutexes in all tasks to ensure all resources are available to all functions and prevent any deadlocks from occurring (Week 3 updated)
-  - Based on the current framework I have built, I can have some simple unit test for all the flag, mutex, and interrupt, I can change the values of a variables and use debug to check.

   - Unit test and pass all the flag
   - Unit test and all the metux are working
   - Unit test all the timer functions
-  - Unit test
+  - Unit test share files

+- Based on the current framework I have built, I can have some simple unit test for all the flag, mutex, and interrupt, I can change the values of a variables and use debug to check.(Week4)

 - Test LCD task, useing the Lab 7 as unit test, so I can test and design all the display element without interfere with other code (Week 5)
 ![](/screenshot/report/LCD_actual.jpg)